 He holds advanced degrees from the European Graduate School (EGS), University of California, Irvine (UCI), and the Critical Theory Institute (CTI) where he had the opportunity to study with such notable theorists as Slavoj Zižek, Alain Badiou, Jacques Rancière, Michael Hardt, Gorgio Agamben, Judith Butler, Avital Ronell, Brian Massumi, Manuel DeLanda, and Simon Critchley.
 He did his undergraduate work at the Art Center College of Design, Associates in Art and the California Art Institute.
 During his undergraduate and graduate studies he was the recipient of the Bradford Hall Arts Scholarship, the San Marino League Arts Scholarship, the Pasadena Art Alliance Arts Scholarship, the Art Center College of Design Scholarship and a UCI teaching Fellowship.

 In addition to curating, teaching, writing, and editing books, Dr. Vetter has exhibited extensively throughout the U.S. and abroad.
 He was a former member of the art collective Durden and Ray as well as the winner of the Orange County Grant for Painting, Drawing and Printmaking in 2007 and 2009, a winner of the international contest M.F.A.
 NOW and a runner up for the William and Dorathy Yeck award for Painting in 2012.
 His work has been included in exhibitions by curators like Lucy Lippard and Edward Lucie-Smith and has also appeared in Art Forum, the L.A.
 Weekly, the OC Weekly and many other trade magazines.
-Today he lives in Tempe and Phoenix where he helps to encourage, support and develop the arts scene with an eye toward bringing national and international attention to those involved in cultural production in the great state of Arizona.
+Today he lives in Tempe and Phoenix where he helps to encourage, support and develop the arts scene with an eye toward bringing greater attention to those involved in cultural production in the great state of Arizona and beyond!